Sheets To Labels

 3. Start from Google Sheets to Labels or Address Label Maker.

-4. Choose the Avery-compatible label template.
+4. Choose the compatible label template.

 6. Preview the full sheet.